polaris108/TruBudget/blockchain/README.md

 1. Start Slave-Node(s)
 1. Slave-Node will try to join the network by connection to the master-node
     1. If mutual authentication is enabled, the blockchain can only request to access the network when providing a valid certificate.
 In case the certificate is not valid, the Master API will reject the node immediately
-1. Slave-Node attempt to access the network will be rejected because they have not be granted access
+1. Slave-Node attempt to access the network will be rejected because they have not been granted access
-1. Slave-Node frequests to be granted access to the network by sending its blockchain-address and information about the Organization operating the node to the Master-API
+1. Slave-Node requests to be granted access to the network by sending its blockchain-address and information about the Organization operating the node to the Master-API
 1. Eventually, Master-API grants read/write (not admin) access to the network for the supplied address
 1. Slave-Node retries to join the network
-1. Slave-Node is granted access and syncronized blockchain data
+1. Slave-Node is granted for access and synchronizes blockchain data

 ## Master vs. Slave Node